-INTRODUCE NATURAL MATERIALS – There are several ongoing studies related to the impact that the use of natural materials in building construction and interior décor have on people.
-What is emerging is that despite of different styles, most people respond well to design and materials that have a strong connection with nature.
+There are several ongoing studies related to the impact that the use of natural materials in building construction and interior décor have on people.
+What is emerging is that despite different styles, most people respond well to designs and materials that have a strong connection with nature.

 A simple vase with preserved flowers or botanicals such as eucalyptus, allows you to add the beauty of flowers and greenery even in the darkest spots.
-No trims or water changes needed and above all no need to buy them every week, providing substantial savings with no beauty spared.
-Order a custom made arrangement of preserved flowers and discover a new world, no come backs guaranteed!
+No trims or water changes needed and no need to buy them every week, providing substantial savings with no beauty spared.

-BOTANICAL ART - Research has shown that even just looking at views of nature it's proven to reduce stress, depression and induce relaxation.
-So why not introducing real nature indoor as a piece of art?
+Research has shown that even just looking at views of nature it's proven to reduce stress, depression and induce relaxation.
+So why not introduce real nature indoors as a piece of moss wall art?

 Thanks to the latest preservation technologies, real plants, moss and lichens can be perfectly preserved to last years, even on a wall!
 The advantages are not only the lack of whatsoever maintenance for them to stay vibrant for years but also that they do not need any light to thrive, making them a perfect addition to a dark spot where any plant or living thing would not survive!

-There is a particular restorative effect on mental fatigue that makes botanical art particularly good for home offices (or offices in general).
+There is a particular restorative effect on mental fatigue that makes moss wall art particularly good for biophilic home offices.
 When we focus on a task for a long time on a computer, our attention needs to take a break and recuperate.
 Even short bursts of looking at a natural view seem to relax people, lower their heart rate, blood pressure and sharpen their concentration.
-Few short restorative breaks throughout our working day can make a big difference in our overall productivity and wellbeing.
+Few short restorative breaks throughout our working day can make a big difference in our overall productivity and well-being.

-The other advantage is that you can get a custom made botanical piece to match your interior style or choose a natural scenery that is particularly inspiring for you.
+The other advantage is that you can get a custom-made moss art piece to match your interior style or choose a natural scenery that is particularly inspiring for you.
 Just contact us at email@example.com to discuss your project.

-CHANGE THINGS AROUND! - If you don't have a chance to immediately get new decor for your home, paint a wall or move things around to make your home look different even with the same furnishings.
-Moving plants, switching cushions, re-arrange furniture, even moving your table or desk to a brighter spot can make all the difference!
+If you don't have a chance to immediately get new decor for your home, paint a wall or move things around to make your home look different even with the same furnishings.
+Moving plants, switching cushions, rearranging furniture, even moving your table or desk to a brighter spot can make all the difference!